Department of Undergraduate Theology

 Students will explore faith-based organizations' (FBOs) roles in anti-human trafficking collaborations, how they can contribute to prevention, protection of survivors and human trafficking investigations and prosecutions at local and global levels.

-WJST-PNC444 Ht Investigations 0 Credits
+WJST-PNC444 HT Investigations 0 Credits

 Topics examined will include understanding investigations, how they can impact human trafficking efforts, protection and invterviewing of victims, how investigations inform effective prosecution of cases and policies regarding investigating human trafficking situations.